waylayio/demo-app/README.md

 variables is flat list of all variables that will be provided to all playbooks.
 Each playbook should have one `targetNode` and `targetState` which will be used to deduct if the particular condition of the playbook has been reached.
 Resulting task will merge all target nodes and generate an alarm with the task Id of the running task, in case any of underlying playbooks has reached its condition.
 If that is not specified, code will assume that the last right node with the first state is used as the end condition of that playbook.

-Exxample of `targetNode` and `targetState` settings:
+Example of `targetNode` and `targetState` settings:

 <img width="583" alt="image" src="https://user-images.githubusercontent.com/1268521/158448653-f3a81d83-42e4-4744-8eb7-646daf51c931.png">

 In the app, you can select playbooks to be merged (please note that this app is not actually adding any variables into the templates, that is left our.
-Normally you can read out this from the template in your own wizard UI and add these input varaibles.
+Normally you can read out this from the template in your own wizard UI and add these input variables.

 ![image](https://user-images.githubusercontent.com/1268521/158545780-43190ed9-66b5-4d7e-afa0-c7e819386914.png)

-Once you start all playbooks, they will all unflod into one task:
+Once you start all playbooks, they will all unfold into one task:
 <img width="1132" alt="image" src="https://user-images.githubusercontent.com/1268521/158449624-9ffebd60-90ef-4bc0-bd50-140d46bcae7e.png">